-WEAKNESSES

-o A matter of great concern is that 56% of informal traders operating without a licence o Underutilization of good agricultural land in the traditional council areas o Loss of good agricultural land in the traditional council areas to unplanned settlement o Failure to realize the potential for value adding through agro-processing. o Funding to assist Operation Sukuma Sakhe o Access to markets by SMME's o Underdeveloped tourism attraction sites and products

-THREATS

-IIIREAIS

-o Growing trend of discouraged work seekers control to the control of the seekers o Economic stagnation due to unresolved or unprocessed land claims and failed redistribution projects o Volatile world markets which affect prices for some agricultural commodities, for example, sugar The demise of the South African Sugar Association's credit facility for small-scale cane growers Nearly 10% of children of school going age are not attending school There has been a decline in the percentage (%) of persons with a higher education.
-Sexual Transmitted infections remain a growing concern.
-Beach erosion Persistent draught Lack of collaboration between
+- Economic stagnation due to unresolved or unprocessed land claims and failed redistribution projects - Volatile world markets which affect prices for some agricultural commodities, for example, sugar - The demise of the South African Sugar Association's credit facility for small-scale cane growers - Nearly 10% of children of school going age are not attending school - o There has been a decline in the percentage (%) of persons with a higher education. - Sexual Transmitted infections remain a growing concern. - o Beach erosion - o Persistent draught - Lack of collaboration between municipality and traditional authorities

-e e ice e the chain get in the entre